35 Things You’re Doing That Make Your House a Target for Burglars

 Leaving an opening through the dog door

 When burglars can’t get in through human entrances to your house, they may try to get in through the animal entrances.
-Robert Sollars,a security expert and creator of robertdsollars.com, knows this all too well.
+Robert Sollars, security expert and creator of robertdsollars.com, knows this all too well.
 “There are innumerable instances of doors being secured but the burglar coming in through the kitty door,” he advises.
 “Not all burglars are 6-foot-2 and 200 pounds.
 They can slither through those openings as well as a snake.”
 One of the burglaries Nancy Gretzinger experienced was committed in this way.
 “They came in through a medium-small doggie door,” she said.
 So, pet owners, keep your pet doors secure as well.
-If worse comes to worst and a burglar does manage to enter your home, make sure your valuables are not in these hiding spots burglars always check first.
+If worse comes to worst and a burglar does manage to enter your home, make sure your valuables are not in the first room burglars check.

 Leaving fresh snow

 If it snows while you’re out of town, get a neighbor to create car and foot tracks into the house.
 Virgin drifts in the driveway are a dead giveaway.
-Here’s another way to install a reliable security system in just one day.
-DIY home security systems will help to protect your home and your family.
+According to experts, these are the best security systems that will help to protect your home and your family.

 Burglars love looking in your windows.
 They’re looking for signs that you’re home or gaming systems they’d like.
 Burglars will drive or walk through your neighborhood at night, before you close the blinds, just to pick their targets.
-Hopefully, you have a friendly neighbor but beware of the things they aren’t telling you.
+Learn the 10 spots smart homeowners install security cameras.

 Forgetting to secure patio doors